 The Nintendo Switch was the best selling console of 2020, outstripping the competition by leaps and bounds.
-And it’s no surprise, what with the killer first-party software and flexible, intuitive design.
-There’s only one downside: that piddling 32GB memory that’ll have you reaching for a Nintendo Switch SD card.
+And it’s no surprise, with the killer first-party software and its flexible, intuitive design.
+There’s only one downside: that piddling 32GB memory that'll have you reaching for a Nintendo Switch SD card.

 Yes, it’s a sad story that many Switch owners know all too well.
 The first couple of games fit in a treat, but pretty soon you’re going to hit a wall and have to go through the painful process of choosing which beloved title to boot.

 If you’re looking to build up a serious library, you’ll need to pick up an SD card for Nintendo Switch.
 Luckily for you, we’ve gathered all the best options together in one place.

 - Best Nintendo Switch SD card

 - Nintendo Switch SD card with most storage

 It doesn’t matter what your priorities are – the price, the branding, the total level of storage – there’ll be something on this list that’s perfect for you.
 Of course, we’ve also got an overall winner for those gamers looking for the perfect balance.

 These cards are also compatible with the Nintendo Switch Lite, so mobile and big screen players alike can download new software to their heart’s content.
 Let’s get cracking, shall we?